craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 	- After using your breath weapon, you cannot use it again until you complete a short or long rest.

 ## Gnoll

+People with a heavy Gnoll heritage find themselves in possession of a very beastly biology.
+The origins of Gnoll people on Alaturmen is tied directly to the

 ## Halfling
 ## Goliath
 ## Tabaxi